 Lenders are being as unhelpful as they can, and are contributing to this collapse.
 They are reported to have rejected some 650,000 applications from clients who decided to claim directly with their banks.
 In other cases, according to our conversations with clients, lenders have proposed token refunds, or offered to cancel abusive clauses by private agreement, and replace them with high fixed-interest rates just as bad as the abusive floor clause rate.

 Despite the delays due to bottlenecks in the Spanish legal system, we still firmly believe that court proceedings are the best way to get a full refund on your overpaid mortgage costs, and there are signs that things will start to improve in 2018.
 At Del Canto Chambers our aim is to provide you with the best advice regarding your chances of success before initiating legal actions against banks.
-We provide a legal evaluation of your documents at not cost, so if you suspect you might have a case, get in touch here, or fill in the form below.

 * This article has been written by a third party not owned or controlled by Spanish Property Insight (SPI).